BVLC/caffe/examples/mnist/readme.md

     cd $CAFFE_ROOT/examples/mnist
     ./train_lenet.sh

-`train_lenet.sh` is a simple script, but here are a few explanations: `GLOG_logtostderr=1` is the google logging flag that prints all the logging messages directly to stderr.
-The main tool for training is `caffe.bin` with action `train`, with the solver protobuf text file as its argument.
+`train_lenet.sh` is a simple script, but here is a quick explanation: the main tool for training is `caffe` with action `train` and the solver protobuf text file as its argument.

 When you run the code, you will see a lot of messages flying by like this: